 The battery of the Jabra Elite 75t is alright for truly wireless headphones.
 They're a big step up from the Elite Active 65t, however: thanks to the additional charge in the case, their total battery life is slightly over 27 hours - great when you're on a long flight or working past regular office hours.
 On one charge, they provide just under 7 hours of battery life.

 The Jabra Elite 75t are compatible with Jabra's Sound+, which is a well-made iOS and Android app that offers a fair amount of customization options.
 You get a 5-band graphic equalizer, HearThrough mode options, as well as battery data and location-based triggers that change your settings if you're at work or home.
 It also allows you to set the headphones' auto-off timer to help you save battery.
+However, unlike the Sennheiser MOMENTUM True Wireless 2's companion app, you won't be able to button map.

 Like all truly wireless headphones, the Jabra Elite 75t are Bluetooth-only.
 They don't support NFC but can connect to two devices at once, which is great if you want to easily switch between your phone and computer without having to re-pair every time.
 Their range is quite good and is considerably better than the Jabra Elite 65t.
 On Android and iOS, these headphones fall within a good latency range, although you might still experience some lag; they won't be ideal for mobile gaming or watching a lot of video content, however.
 It's also worth noting that some apps compensate for lag so you might get different results.